 About Susan Daye

-Meanwhile lets just say that we are proud Susan Daye contributed a whooping 4 entries.
+But we are proud to say that Susan Daye contributed 4 entries already.

 Paper published at WACV 2019 (Winter Conference on Applications of Computer Vision) to introduce FreeLabel, an intuitive open-source web interface that allows users to obtain high-quality segmentation masks, with just a few freehand scribbles, in a matter of seconds.
 Among four authors were two Marquette University authors: Philipe A. Dias (EECE graduate student) and Dr. […]